-- 7 courses (including Div I seminar) - CEL-1 (20 hrs.
-Community Education + 20 hrs.
-Campus Activities) - Retrospective essay (see guidelines below) - Portfolio (e.g., one piece of work from each course) - Students compile a portfolio of their work which supports their reflection on their learning (e.g., include one piece of work from each course) and write a retrospective essay according to the guidelines. - Students have a final meeting with their faculty advisor.
+- o 7 courses (including Div I seminar) - CEL-1 (10 hrs.
+Community Education, 10 hrs.
+Race & Power Events + 20 hrs.
+Campus Activities) - Retrospective essay (see guidelines below) - o Portfolio (e.g., one piece of work from each course) - Students compile a portfolio of their work which supports their reflection on their learning (e.g., include one piece of work from each course) and write a retrospective essay according to the guidelines. - Students have a final meeting with their faculty advisor.
 At the final meeting, the advisor may invite the student to reflect on their learning, and reflect on their experience of building the portfolio and writing the retrospective essay. - Once the student has completed all Division I requirements, including the final meeting, the faculty advisor will mark the "Division I Pass" on the HUB.